-An LCPS school counseling initiative,CAMPUS began in the spring of 2002.
-The program now serves approximately 500 students in grades 9 through 12.
 CAMPUS seeks to provide support and encouragement to students who demonstrate the ability to achieve academic success and college admission.
-Admission to and graduation from college are among the goals of the program.
-Students must commit to attending mandatory CAMPUS meetings and/or classes during the school day and participate in activities throughout the year.
+Admission to, and graduation from, college are among the goals of CAMPUS.
+Students must commit to attending mandatory CAMPUS meetings and/or classes during the school day and CAMPUS activities throughout the year.
 Parents also are an integral part of CAMPUS and its success.
 Parents are encouraged to participate in CAMPUS initiatives and to support their students in the college search and application process.